Frequently Asked Questions

 How can I know that we would be a good fit?

 Thank you for considering me as a potential partner in your healing journey!
-Determining whether we would be a good fit is a crucial aspect of the therapeutic process, and I so appreciate your awareness of its importance.
+Determining whether we would be a good fit is a crucial aspect of the therapeutic process, and we so appreciate your awareness of its importance.
 Additionally, everyone’s unique experiences and needs require a tailored approach.
-To address this concern, I offer consultations at the beginning of our therapeutic journey, where we can discuss your specific goals and explore whether my therapeutic approach aligns with your needs.
+To address this concern, we offer consultations at the beginning of our therapeutic journey, where we can discuss your specific goals and explore whether our therapeutic approach aligns with your needs.

 What should I expect?